Learn more about what happens when you meet with a Writing Associate!

 What to Expect

 Writing Associates strive to find ways to support and respect students, and we ask that students give them the same courtesy.
-During a session ,we ask that you please refrain from using your cell phones or engaging in activities that are not focused on the piece of writing you brought in to the Writing Center.
+During a session, please refrain from using your cell phones or engaging in activities that are not focused on the things that you brought into the Writing Center.

 What to Bring to a Session